 To assign addresses to each network we can take advantage of what was highlighted.
-First of all, we could place any of our networks at the start of the provided address space, because all our networks will have a bigger prefixes than the provided address space, they could start there.
+First of all, we could place any of our networks at the start of the provided address space.
+Because all of them have a bigger prefix-lengths than the provided address space, they could start there.

-As we have seen before, after assigning the first network we will know where the next network with an identical prefix starts, and bigger prefixes networks also can start there, so if we start by assigning shorter prefixes first and then bigger prefixes we can guarantee all addresses will be correct.
+As we have seen before, after assigning the first network we will know where the next network with an identical prefix-length starts, and bigger prefixes networks also can start there, so if we start by assigning shorter prefixes first and then bigger prefixes, we can guarantee all addresses will be correct.

-By using this technique, once a network is assigned we immediately know where to place the next network, remember however that this is valid only if the next network prefix is equal or bigger.
+By using this technique, once a network is assigned, we immediately know where to place the next network, remember however that this is valid only if the next network prefix-length is equal or bigger.

-So to assign addresses to our networks we start by sorting them accordingly to the prefix size, smaller prefixes (bigger address spaces) first.
-Then we can sequentially assign them addresses in the given address space.
+So, to assign addresses to our networks we start by sorting them accordingly to the prefix size, smaller prefix-lengths (bigger address spaces) first.
+Then we can sequentially assign to them addresses in the given address space.

-Summarizing, the whole problem can be solved just by calculating some powers of two (building the table by doubling values) and performing some add operations.
+Summarizing, the entire problem can be solved just by calculating some powers of two (building the table by doubling values) and performing some add operations.

-This is not the only method to solve this kind of problem, but undoubtedly it's one that does not require significant resources.
+This is not the only method to solve this kind of problem, but undoubtedly, it's one that does not require significant resources.